kaiserbergin/NBomber.Website/src/docs/docs/project-settings.md

 ---
-id: best-practices
+id: project-settings
-title: Best practices
+title: .NET Project settings
 ---

+In order to get maximum from NBomber you should edit your project settings using the following configurations:

-## .NET project settings
+## .NET runtime version

-- .NET runtime version: if you don't have any dependencies on the old .NET 4.6 framework we recommend you use at least .NET Core 3.1.
+If you don't have any dependencies on the old .NET 4.6 framework we recommend you use at least .NET Core 3.1.

 ```xml
 <TargetFramework>netcoreapp3.1</TargetFramework>
 ```

+## GarbageCollection settings

-- GC settings: based on the experience we find out that GC should be switched to the server and concurrent mode:
+GarbageCollection should be switched to the server and concurrent mode:

 ```xml
 <ServerGarbageCollection>true</ServerGarbageCollection>